abbluiz/abbluiz.com/_i18n/en/_posts/2020-03-15-hello-world-in-5-different-languages.markdown

 "Hello, World!" in Bash<a name="bash"></a>
 ===

 Bash is an interpreted language.
 It means it does not need to be compiled.
 An interpreter translates the instructions one by one so the computer can understand it.
-In this case, we can also create a script file that the interpreter will read line by line and interpret it.
+In this case, we can create a script file that the interpreter will read line by line and interpret it.

 So here's the script to display "Hello, World!" in English, using Bash: